im-tomu/tomu.im/README.md

 ### Creation of Tomu bootloader programming rig

-The EFM32HG come with a bootloader which doesn't work without an external crystal.
+The EFM32HG comes with a bootloader which doesn't work without an external crystal.
 We thus need to replace the bootloader with a version that does.
 It would be good to have a standard rig which allows programming of multiple Tomu boards (a whole panel) at once.